onnx/working-groups/safety-related-profile/meetings/minutes.md

 - [ ] (231002 - Jean-Baptiste) Provide a first analysis of the ARP 6983 / EASA concept paper
 - [ ] (231002 - Sebastian) Get in touch with other people in the automotive partners (e.g. ETAS).
 - [ ] (231002 - Sebastian and Luis) Review of the [Conv2d operator](https://github.com/ericjenn/working-groups/tree/ericjenn-srpwg-wg1/safety-related-profile/documents/conv_specification_example).
+  - Done: to be discussed with Sebastian on 11/06
 - [ ] (231002 - Luis) Provide contact(s) with other industrial domains (medical,...)
-- [ ] (231002 - Eric) Provide one slide about SONNX.

 #### Previous actions
 - [ ] (A008 - leads) Plan SC meetings
   - No action.
 - [ ] (A009 - Dumitru) Correct  / complete description of issue #2
 - [X] (A010 - leads) Create a “tools” area <closed on 03/10>
 - [X] (A011 - Nicolas) Deposit his operator extraction tool in the repository. <closed on 03/10>
 - [X] (A012 - Nicolas) Review the the "issues" document
-      - Pending
 - [ ] (A013 - leads) Organize a meeting on numerical computations (fp-sg)
       - Pending.
 Subject to be addressed durint the next meeting 2024/11/06.
 Draft material is available [here]{https://github.com/ericjenn/working-groups/blob/ericjenn-srpwg-wg1/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md}.
 Please add your ideas / remarks...
+      - First discussion in the WG on 11/06
-- [ ] (A014 - fp-sg) Provide a clear statement of the numerical computations issues.
+- [X] (A014 - fp-sg) Provide a clear statement of the numerical computations issues.
       - See A013.
 - [ ] (A015) All : Complete description of use cases
       - Pending